-Generally speaking, exercise in the mid to late afternoon is ideal.
+Generally speaking, an exercise in the mid to late afternoon is ideal.
 For one thing, it gets you past the sleepy time in the afternoon when taking a nap can result in you not feeling sleepy at bedtime.
-Late afternoon exercise gets your body heat up and your circulation going, and as your body temperature cools, it seems to get the body ready for sleep.
+Late afternoon exercise gets your body heat up and your circulation going, and as your body temperature cools, it seems to get the body ready for rest.

 Give your body 4 hours to cool down after exercise!